-As discussed above, each of our named executive officers has been granted career shares that are designed to vest upon a qualifying retirement.
-A qualifying retirement requires 10 years of service with the Company as of the date of retirement and, for our named executive officers, 18 months advance notice of intent to retire.
-Career shares also include a pro rata time-vesting requirement, under which 20% of the shares become eligible for qualifying retirement vesting in each of the five years following the year of grant.
-While none of our named executive officers have provided us with notice of intent to retire, the amounts shown in the "Retirement" column reflect the value of career shares that have satisfied the time-vesting and 10 years of service requirements as of December 31, 2018 and would therefore be eligible to vest had the named executive officer satisfied the advance notice requirement and retired as of that date.
-In addition, the amount of shares received upon exchange of Class B common units that may be sold in any one-year period may also increase upon a named executive officer's retirement, so long as the officer provided us with sufficient notice of retirement and has at least 10 years of service at retirement.
+The following table provides the value of the accelerated vesting and retirement vesting of equity that would have been realized for each of the named executive officers if he or she had been terminated on December 31, 2019 under the circumstances indicated (including following a change in control).
+While none of our named executive officers have provided us with notice of intent to retire, the amounts shown in the "Retirement" column reflect the value of career shares that have satisfied the 5-year vesting and 10 years of service requirements as of December 31, 2019 and would therefore be eligible to vest had the named executive officer provided 18 months' advance notice and retired as of that date.
+In addition, for named executive officers that hold Class B common units of Artisan Partners Holdings, the number of shares received upon exchange of Class B common units that may be sold in any one-year period increase upon retirement, provided that the named executive officer gave sufficient notice of retirement and has at least 10 years of service with the Company at the time of retirement.

-Qualifying Termination in Connection with

-Name Death or Disability Change in Control Retirement

-Eric R. Colson

-Standard Restricted Shares(1) \$ 616,869 \$ 616,869 \$ -

-Career Shares(2) 917,565 917,565 300,696

-Charles J. Daley, Jr.

-Standard Restricted Shares(1) 201,201 201,201

-Career Shares(2) 327,228 327,228

-Sarah A. Johnson

-Standard Restricted Shares(1) 177,986 177,986

-Career Shares(2) 304,013 304,013 126,027

-Gregory K. Ramirez

-Standard Restricted Shares(1) 175,775 175,775

-Career Shares(2) 292,958 292,958 117,183

-Jason A. Gottlieb

-Standard Restricted Shares(1) 1,326,335 1,326,335

-Career Shares(2) 146,479 146,479
+Death or Disability Qualifying Termination in Connection with Change in Control Retirement Involuntary Termination without Cause Eric R. Colson Standard Restricted Shares (1) \$ 947,687 \$ 947,687 \$ - \$ - Career Shares(2) 1,655,463 1,655,463 707,808 266,640 Charles J. Daley, Jr. Standard Restricted Shares (1) 279,245 279,245 Career Shares (2) 559,136 559,136 Jason A. Gottlieb Standard Restricted Shares (1) 2,081,925 2,081,925 Career Shares(2) 860,520 860,520 Sarah A. Johnson Standard Restricted Shares (1) 252,096 252,096 Career Shares (2) 525,200 525,200 273,104 129,280 Gregory K. Ramirez Standard Restricted Shares (1) 219,776 219,776 Career Shares(2) 476,720 476,720 256,944 113,120

-- (1) Represents the value of the accelerated vesting of restricted shares of Class A common stock based on the closing price of our Class A common stock on the NYSE on December 31, 2018, which was \$22.11 per share.
-Any standard restricted shares will become fully vested upon the holder's death or disability or upon a qualifying termination of employment in connection with a change in control (subject to continued employment through such occurrence). - (2) Represents the value of the accelerated vesting and retirement vesting of career shares based on the closing price of our Class A common stock on the NYSE as of December 31, 2018, which was \$22.11 per share.
+(1) Represents the value of the accelerated vesting of restricted shares of Class A common stock based on the closing price of our Class A common stock on the NYSE on December 31, 2019, which was \$32.32 per share.
+Any standard restricted shares will become fully vested upon the holder's death or disability or upon a qualifying termination of employment in connection with a change in control (subject to continued employment through such occurrence).

+(2) Represents the value of the accelerated vesting and retirement vesting of career shares based on the closing price of our Class A common stock on the NYSE as of December 31, 2019, which was \$32.32 per share.
 Any career shares will become fully vested upon the holder's death or disability or upon a qualifying termination of employment in connection with a change in control (subject to continued employment through such occurrence).
-Career shares also vest upon qualifying retirement, as discussed above.
+Career shares will also fully vest if after the fifth anniversary of the grant date, the Company terminates a recipient without cause, provided the recipient has at least 10 years of service with the Company at the time of termination.